recoilme/slowpoke/README.md

 **Description**

 Package slowpoke implements a low-level key/value store in pure Go.
-Keys stored in memory (BTree), Value stored on disk.
+Keys stored in memory (with persistance), values stored on disk.

 **Motivation**